As the only Policing degree in metropolitan Sydney, we prepare you for an unlimited future in the Force.

 Want to apply for NSW Police Force training at Goulburn?
 Western has the way.

 Complete at least two years of our Bachelor of Policing degree.
-As soon as you’re able, attempt the NSW Police eligibility quiz, complete the Workforce Essentials online course, and apply for the Goulburn Police Academy.
+As soon as you’re able, attempt the NSW Police eligibility quiz, complete the Workforce Essentials online program, and apply for the Goulburn Police Academy.

 Then, after you have aced the training in Goulburn, Western will give you most of the credits you need to complete our third year of the Bachelor of Policing.